Board Meeting Notes

 Emphasis was placed on demonstrating financial stability regardless of grant outcomes.

-5. Conductor’s Report:
+5. Conductor’s Report

 First rehearsal was successful; guest artists and composers were confirmed for the first concert.